zafirr31/zafirr31.github.io/_posts/en/2025-08-18-sekai-ctf-2025-vkfs-write-up.markdown

 ## Dentry
 In a filesystem, usually folders will store pointers to inodes within that folder.
 This is usually accompanied with other metadata, such as a filename.
 This is called a 'dentry' (directory entry).
 Filesystems will store multiple dentries in a 'dentry cache', for faster lookup.

 In vkfs, there is no dentry cache implementation.
 Instead, each time we lookup a file, we must lookup the entire path, ensuring every folder exists and access is allowed.
-This is called a pathname lookup and is very complex, despite it feeling easy.
+This is called a pathname lookup and is very complex, despite it seeming easy.
 You can read a full article about it on kernel.org [here](https://www.kernel.org/doc/html/latest/filesystems/path-lookup.html)

 During the pathname lookup, the linux kernel will call `vk_getattr` for each folder, until a file is found.
-This leads us to the `resolve_path` function, which is how children are found in a parent folder.
+This leads us to the `resolve_path` function, which is how dentries are found in a parent folder.

 `vkfs.c, line 472-509`
 ```c